Andy-Zhou2/feddc_flower/README.md

 # FedDC Flower

 ## Introduction
-My project aims to implement FedDC in the Flower[8] federated learning framework, which will facilitate easier experimentation and improve reproducibility.
+My project aims to implement FedDC in the Flower federated learning framework, which will facilitate easier experimentation and improve reproducibility.

 ## Requirements
 - Anaconda or Miniconda (for managing environments)